khatri-manit/khatri-manit.github.io/LabGuide200.md

 1. Log in to your Oracle Machine Learning account.

 ![](./images/login.png)

-   Click Notebooks in the home page.
+   Click on Notebooks in the home page.

 ![](./images/notebook.png)

 2. In the Notebooks page, click on Create.

 ![](./images/createnotebook.png)

    Create Notebook dialog opens up.
 Provide the name of the notebook as RetailDemo(Analysis).
 The notebook opens in the Notebook editor.

 ![](./images/createnotebookdialogbox.png)